 March 08, 2022

-The partnership is supported by individuals like Robert Anthony, a Speed Hound and Dare2Tri athlete:
+The partnership is supported by individuals like Robert Anthony, a The Speed Hound and Dare2Tri athlete:

 Speed Hound is a leading recovery brand that leveraged dynamic compression technology used in hospital settings and applied it to sports recovery.
 Its Pro Performance Recovery System is an advancement over prior systems by offering a wider range of adjustable settings such as pressure while striking the right balance with ease of use.
 With zone toggles that allows more targeted therapy, this recovery system can be tailored to each Dare2Tri athlete’s needs, leading to a more personalized and effective recovery experience.